 BriteAccess allows administrators to filter access and set permissions for business users by role.

-The Access-Control Policy (ACP) is the main construct of the BriteAccess framework.
+The Access-Control Permission (ACP) is the main construct of the BriteAccess framework.
 The ACP defines whether to allow or deny a certain action based on specific circumstances.
 Associating a role with an ACP potentially affects users assigned that role.

 At a high level, BriteAccess ACPs allow for access control through three different mechanisms: